-I. < DEPOSIT ACCOUNT AUTHORIZATIONS
+I. DEPOSIT ACCOUNT AUTHORIZATIONS

-The rules of practice were amended effective Oct.
-1, 1982, at 37 CFR 1.25(b) to state that:
+37 CFR 1.25(b) states that:

 A general authorization to charge all fees, or only certain fees, set forth in §§ 1.16 to 1.18 to a deposit account containing sufficient funds may be filed in an individual application, either for the entire pendency of the application or with respect to a particular paper filed.